Q: Why was my comment removed?

 Q: How do I report an offensive comment?

-A: If you believe a comment violates the rules above, bring it to the attention of the online staff by clicking on the "report abuse" link that appears with each comment.
-It will be reviewed as soon as possible (there could be a delay of a few hours).
-You must be a registered user to report abuse.
-Keep in mind that a comment is not inappropriate simply because you disagree with what it says.
-It must violate the terms of service or the more specific rules above.
+A: If you believe a comment violates the rules above, bring it to the attention of the online staff by clicking on the "flag" link that appears with each comment.
+It will be reviewed as soon as possible (at times there could be a delay of a few hours).

 Q: Who reviews the reported comments?